rgeorgiev583/gorexec/README.md

 ### Installation from source

-1. Clone the repo.
+1. Clone the repo into `$GOPATH/src/github.com/rgeorgiev583/gorexec`.
-2. Copy its contents to `$GOPATH/src/github.com/rgeorgiev583/gorexec`.
-3. In each of the two subdirecties there:
+2. In each of the two subdirecties there:

 ~~~~
 $ go install